Lab Manager:

-Graduate Students: Professor Heiphetz anticipates admitting a graduate student in Fall 2020 (to begin their studies in Fall 2021).
-Please follow the application process outlined on Columbia's website.
+Graduate Students: Professor Solomon does not anticipate admitting graduate students in Fall 2024 to begin their studies in Fall 2025.

-Post-Doctoral Fellow: If you are interested in joining the lab as a post-doc, please e-mail Larisa Heiphetz at lah2201 (at) columbia (dot) edu.
+Post-Doctoral Fellow: If you are interested in joining the lab as a post-doc, please e-mail Professor Solomon at [email protected].

 Volunteer research assistant positions are available each semester, including summers.
-We are not currently able to accept high school students as research assistants.
-To apply for a volunteer research assistant position, please e-mail your CV/resume and answers to the following questions to columbiasamclab (at) gmail (dot) com.
-Please do not e-mail your RA application directly to Professor Heiphetz -- RA applications sent to any e-mail address other than the one for our lab will not be considered.
+We are not currently able to accept non-affiliates of Columbia University, nor high school students as volunteer research assistants.
+To apply for a volunteer research assistant position, please e-mail your CV/resume and answers to the following questions to [email protected].
+Please do not e-mail your RA application directly to Professor Solomon -- RA applications sent to any e-mail address other than the one for our lab will not be considered.
 At this point, we are looking for RAs who can commit to working approximately ten hours per week (or more).
 RA positions tend to fill several weeks before the beginning of each semester, but we consider applications submitted at any time.

 Name: